In our most recent issue of Engineered Wood Magazine, we spoke with four architects who are each at various levels of his or her career.

 I recommend anyone interested in this idea and value system look into them!
 They really epitomize social justice architecture, but much smaller steps can be taken in our local communities to have the same impact.
 I believe this is the direction my generation is ideally headed.

-Be sure to stop by the Engineered Wood blog next month for our second installment of the Architecture through the Ages series.
+Be sure to tune in for our next installment of the Architecture through the Ages series.